stormbit-finance/stormbit-ui/README.md

 #### Flow

 StormBit facilitates credit access by offering diverse agreement types.
-Any KYC-verified user can request a loan and receive equitable treatment from the pool's owners, bridging the gap between DeFi and traditional finance.
+Any user can request a loan and receive equitable treatment from the pool's owners, bridging the gap between DeFi and traditional finance.

 #### Credit Score Oracle